Diaeresis (diacritic): French

 The diaeresis is also used in French when a silent e is added to the sequence gu, to show that it is to be pronounced [ɡy] rather than as a digraph for [ɡ].
 For example, when the feminine -e is added to aigu [eɡy] "sharp", the pronunciation does not change in most accents: aiguë [eɡy] as opposed to the city name Aigues-Mortes [ɛɡ mɔʁt].
 Similar is the feminine noun ciguë [siɡy] "hemlock"; compare figue [fiɡ] "fig".
 In the ongoing French spelling reform of 1990, this was moved to the u (aigüe, cigüe).
 (In canoë [kanɔ.e] the e is not silent, and so is not affected by the spelling reform.)

+Galician

 In Galician, diaeresis is employed to indicate hiatus in the first and second persons of the plural of the imperfect tense of verbs ended in -aer, -oer, -aír and -oír (saïamos, caïades).
 This stems from the fact that an unstressed -i- is left between vowels, but constituting its own syllable, which would end with a form identical in writing but different in pronunciation with those of the Present subjunctive (saiamos, caiades), as those have said i forming a diphthong with the following a.

+In addition, identically to Spanish, the diaeresis is used to differentiate the syllables güe [ɡwe] an güi [ɡwi] from gue [ɡe] and gui [ɡi].

+German

 In German, in addition to the pervasive use of umlaut diacritics with vowels, diaeresis above e occurs in a few proper names, such as Ferdinand Piëch and Bernhard Hoëcker.